gsoft-inc/sg-orbit/README.md

 **chromatic**

-Launch a visual regression tests sequence on Chromatic QA.
+Launch the components visual regression tests on Chromatic QA.
+For more info on the visual regression tests view the section [Visual Regression Tests](https://github.com/gsoft-inc/sg-brand#visual-regression-tests).

 ```bash
 yarn chromatic
 ```

+### Visual Regression Tests

 ### Add a new NPM packages